DesthyKardell/Matplotlib-Project/README.md

 * You have been provided a starter notebook.
 Use the code comments as a **guideline** of steps you may wish to follow as you complete the assignment.
 You do not have to follow them step-for-step.
 Do not get bogged down in trying to interpret and accomplish each step.

-* Between these two exercises, the Pymaceuticals one is significantly more challenging.
-So choose that one only if you feel somewhat comfortable with the material covered so far.
-The Pymaceuticals example _will_ require you to research a good bit on your own for hacked solutions to problems you'll experience along the way.
-If you end up choosing this exercise, feel encouraged to constantly refer to Stack Overflow and the Pandas Documentation.
+* Feel encouraged to constantly refer to Stack Overflow and the Pandas Documentation.
 These are needed tools in every data analyst's arsenal.

 * Don't get bogged down in small details.
 Always focus on the big picture.
 If you can't figure out how to get a label to show up correctly, come back to it.
 Focus on getting the core skeleton of your notebook complete.
 You can always re-visit old problems.